 Hedges and hedgelaying overview

 South of England style, August 2018.
-This is my own garden hedge in Wingrave, Bucks.
+My own garden hedge in Wingrave, Bucks.
 It has just had its second light trim having been laid in April 2018

 Hedges serve to keep stock in a pasture and out of crop fields.
 They also provide shade for stock, protection from the wind for crops and stock, guard against soil erosion and provide both a valuable wildlife habitat and corridor, not just in the hedge itself but also any associated ditch and bank.